gdbarron/VenafiTppPS/docs/functions/New-TppCapiApplication.md

 ## PARAMETERS

 ### -Path
-DN path to the new object.
+Full path, including name, to the application to be created

 ```yaml
 Type: String